 7. Passports, visas and vaccinations

-Clients are responsible for arranging, and must be in possession of, a valid, acceptable passport and any visas and vaccination certificates required for the whole of their journey and tour.
-Information about these matters or related items (climate, clothing, baggage, personal gear etc) is given in good faith but without responsibility on the part of the Company.
+You are responsible for arranging, and must have, a valid, acceptable passport and any visas and vaccination certificates required for your entire journey and trip.
+Any information we give about these matters or related items (climate, clothing, baggage, personal gear etc) is given in good faith but without responsibility on our part.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
-If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.
+If your failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

 8. Travel and cancellation insurance

 You must have travel insurance when you travel with us.
 You and your belongings are at all times solely at your own risk.
 You are wholly responsible for arranging your own insurance.
-You must ensure that you have personal travel insurance with protection for the full duration of the tour in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency helicopter repatriation.
-If you make your own arrangements you should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your tour.
+You must ensure that you have personal travel insurance with protection for the full duration of the trip in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency rescue in Polar regions.
+If you make your own arrangements you should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your trip.
 You must ensure that all travel insurance purchased meets your particular requirements and you should arrange supplementary insurance if need be.
-It is your responsibility to ensure that the insurance you purchase provides adequate cover.
-We do not check insurance policies and cannot be liable for any expenses incurred as a result of your not having adequate, appropriate or valid insurance cover.

 9. Consumer protection

-Clients agree to accept the authority and decisions of the Company's employees, tour/expedition leaders and agents whilst on tour with the Company.
-If in the opinion of any such person(s) or any other person in a position of authority (such as, for example, an airline pilot or hotel manager), the health, level of fitness or conduct of a client at any time before or during a tour is endangering or appears likely to endanger the health or wellbeing of the client or any third party (including any other clients of the Company) or the safe, comfortable or happy progress of the tour, the client may be excluded from all or part of the tour without refund or recompense.
-Where a client is excluded, the Company will have no further responsibility towards them (including any return travel arrangements) and we will not meet any expenses or costs incurred as a result of the exclusion.
-In the case of ill health, the Company may make such arrangements as it sees fit and recover the costs thereof from the client.
-If a client commits an illegal act (including, for example, causing any damage) the client may be excluded from the tour and the Company shall cease to have responsibility to/for them as above.
+You agree to accept the authority and decisions of our employees, tour/expedition leaders and agents whilst on trip with us.
+If in the opinion of any such person(s) or any other person in a position of authority (such as, for example, an airline pilot, ship’s captain or hotel manager), your health, level of fitness or conduct at any time before or during a trip is endangering or appears likely to endanger your health or wellbeing or any third party (including any other clients of the Company) or the safe, comfortable or happy progress of the trip, you may be excluded from all or part of the trip without refund or recompense.
+Where you are excluded, we will have no further responsibility towards you (including any return travel arrangements) and we will not meet any expenses or costs incurred as a result of the exclusion.
+In the case of ill health, we may make such arrangements we see fit and recover the costs thereof from you.
+If you commit an illegal act (including, for example, causing any damage) you may be excluded from the trip and we shall cease to have responsibility to/for you as above.
 No refund will be given for any unused services.
 When you book with us, you accept responsibility for any damage or loss caused by you or any member of your party.
 Full payment for any such damage or loss (reasonably estimated if not precisely known) must be made direct to the accommodation owner or manager or other supplier or to us as soon as possible.
 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 You will also be responsible for meeting any claims subsequently made against us and all costs incurred by us (including our own and the other party’s full legal costs) as a result of your actions.
 You should ensure you have appropriate travel insurance to protect you if this situation arises.

 All clients on Expedition travel must return a signed Medical Form to the Company.
 The Client acknowledges and understands the destinations visited on Expedition travel are remote, isolated and far removed from medical care facilities.
 Further, the client understands the honest completion of this form will assist all concerned in an emergency situation.